Frequently Asked Questions

 Who can join HELENA?

 Graduate students who have a working contract or guest contract with the Helmholtz Zentrum München (HMGU) can join HELENA.

 How do I become a member of HELENA?

 For all graduate students with a HMGU contract, membership in HELENA is established on the basis of a written supervision agreement between the graduate student, direct adviser at the Center and adviser at the university.
 The original supervision agreement has to be submitted to the Human Resources Management before signing the working contract, the PDF file format of the supervision agreement has to be submitted to the Graduate Student Office.

 Students with an external scholarship or those with a contract from universities or other research institutions must have a guest contract with the Center.
 Your HMGU supervisor will organize the guest contract with the Human Resources Management.
 Please send only the PDF file format of the supervision agreement to the Graduate Student Office, you can keep the original document.
 They can join HELENA on a voluntary basis by signing the supervision agreement.

 Do I have to become a member of HELENA?

 Graduate Students with a HMGU working contract are supposed to become a member of HELENA.
-If you have not already applied, please fill in our supervision agreement and send it to the Graduate Student Office.
-Reasons for not joining HELENA are, if you are already part of another graduate school or if you will stay at the Center only for a short period of time.
+If you have not already applied, please fill in our supervision agreement and send the original to the Human Resources Management and the PDF file format to the Graduate Student Office.
+Reasons for not joining HELENA are, if you either are already part of another graduate school or if you will stay at the Center only for a short period of time.